 “I know what I saw.
-And fuck you for saying that stuff about Tony and Dave.
-They’re total weirdos, I grant you, but at least they’re not dickheads like you.”
+And fuck you for saying that stuff about Tony.
+He’s less of a dick than you are.”

 She turned back again and strode out of the room, pausing only briefly when she caught sight of Tony standing outside.
 Flicking her hair over her shoulder, she continued down the stairs and disappeared from view; Andy followed her out of the room, but he clearly had no intention of following any further.
 He spotted Tony, furrowed his brow for a second, and then smirked, as if the two of them were friends.

 He found Dave out in the driveway, getting rained on.
-His friend was holding a chunk of gravel in each hand and trying to juggle them, but then one piece flew up too far and struck the burn on his arm on its way down.
+Dave was holding a chunk of gravel in each hand and trying to juggle them, but then one piece flew up too far and came down on the burn on his arm.

 Tony sat down on the step next to him, pulling his hood up to fend off some of the rain.